“the starting point for a better world is the belief that it is possible.” —norman cousins, journalist, professor, and world peace advocate

 |Total Materials Collected

 Food waste also accounts for a major portion of trash collected on campus.
-The dining halls at BC compost this food waste, collecting over 300 tons in the 2014 Fiscal Year.
+The dining halls at BC compost this food waste, collecting nearly 300 tons in the 2015 Fiscal Year.

 Boston College is a single-stream recycling institution; meaning that all recyclables — including glass, plastic, aluminum, paper, and cardboard — are placed into a single bin.
 Eliminating the need to sort the materials makes recycling more user friendly.